-

 10. Know how to decarb properly

 To experience the effects of THC and cannabis, you must heat or decarboxylate your cannabis.
 This method occurs naturally as part of the smoking process, so it won’t require any extra steps.
-However, if you are planning any DIY cannabis cooking, take a moment to brush up on how to decarb your marijuana before adding it to your favorite recipe.
+However, if you are planning any DIY cannabis cooking, take a moment to brush up on how to decarb your cannabis before adding it to your favorite recipe.

 11. Take steps to avoid weed hangovers